Types of plant cells and their organisation into tissues

 You must make sure the

-temperature is constant and the light intensity stays the same.
+temperature, light intensity and humidity are constant and the light intensity stays the same.

 3. Varying temperature: This

 is also tricky to get good quantitative data.